 Can you believe we are almost half way through August?
 My Dad’s birthday is August 12 and my youngest sister’s birthday is September 1 and they coming up so quickly.
 Summer is almost over!
 I know this crazy weather here in Cleveland kept it a mild summer, but wow I think it also made summer go by very quickly too.

-But summer still coming to end, and way too quickly.
+But summer is still coming to end, and way too quickly.
 So this week Sunday Supper is all about saving summer.
-This when your gardens have come in and all the veggies and fruits you labored are ready for your your enjoyment.
+This when your gardens have come in and all the veggies and fruits you labored are ready for your-your enjoyment.
 The season of canning now begins!
-That how you can save some those sweet crops you grown.
+That how you can save some those sweet crops you were grown.

-However, if your like me who lives in an apartment, not easy to have a garden, but I have done a patio container tomato plant.
+However, if you’re like me who lives in an apartment, It is not easy to have a garden.
+However, I have done a patio container tomato plant.
 Actually, I think nothing better the a nice summer sandwich of tomato, mayo, and bread.
 A little salt on it maybe.
 Mmmm, that is a good summer sandwich.
 So why I do grow tomatoes on my balcony in the summer.

 - 3 cups sugar

 - Mix together the chopped pineapple, mango the grated lemon peel, the lemon juice, and the wine and let set overnight.